 Advantages of a Revocable Living Trust

-By far the most popular reason to establish a revocable living trust appears to be the avoidance of the cost and delays of probate.
+By far the most popular reason to establish a Revocable Living Trust (“RLT”) appears to be the avoidance of the cost and delays of probate.
 If all the decedent's property that would pass through probate is instead held by the trust at the time of death, then the decedent can avoid probate.
+In Washington, however, the probate process is very efficient and typically requires minimal Court involvement.
+Probates in Washington are typically kept open a minimum of four months and are relatively inexpensive.

 Formerly, Washington State Probate law required the Personal Representative to file an inventory of the estate within ninety days of his or her appointment.
 Since January 1, 1998, this filing requirement no longer applies.
 The Personal Representative is, however, required to file the Last Will and Testament of the decedent with the court.
 The Last Will and Testament becomes available for the public to view.
-A Living Trust will usually avoid public disclosure, thereby ensuring privacy and confidentiality.
+An RLT will usually avoid public disclosure, thereby ensuring privacy and confidentiality of the distribution scheme in your estate plan.

 When the decedent holds real property in other states, there usually is the requirement to initiate an ancillary probate in the state where the real property is located.
 The multiplicity of court proceedings can raise the costs of probate administration to an unreasonable level.
 Additional time is usually spent when ancillary probates are involved.
-The use of a Living Trust, if estate assets are properly transferred, can avoid ancillary probates.
+The use of an RLT, if estate assets are properly transferred into the RLT while you are alive, can avoid ancillary probates.

-Another popular reason for establishing a revocable living trust is the avoidance of formal, court supervised guardianship of a person's assets.
+Another popular reason for establishing an RLT is the avoidance of formal, court supervised guardianship of a person's assets while they are alive.
 The costs of appointing and maintaining a guardianship can be expensive.
 Additionally, the process by which a guardian of the estate is appointed is likely to cause very private and sensitive information to become public knowledge.

-If the trust document is properly drafted and the trust is properly managed, there will be no adverse tax consequences for the Grantor or primary or secondary beneficiaries.
+If the RLT is properly drafted and the RLT is properly managed, there will be no adverse tax consequences for the Grantor or primary or secondary beneficiaries.

 Disadvantages of a Revocable Living Trust

-A Revocable Living Trust will avoid probate only if all assets which are subject to probate administration are transferred to the trust.
-It is not unusual for assets to be overlooked or for additional property to be acquired by the Grantor after establishment of the trust.
+An RLT will avoid probate only if all assets which are subject to probate administration are transferred to the RLT during your life.
+It is not unusual for assets to be overlooked or for additional property to be acquired by the Grantor after establishment of the RLT.
 If that is the case, those additional assets will need to be probated.

-The Grantor must always wear his or her trustee hat when conducting business with trust assets.
-Title insurance companies and purchasers of real property will sometimes be hesitant to conduct business with a trustee.
-The concern is that the trustee does not have authority to act on behalf of the trust.
+The Grantor must always wear his or her trustee hat when conducting business with RLT assets.
+Title insurance companies and purchasers of real property will sometimes be hesitant to conduct business with a trustee of an RLT.
+The concern is that the trustee does not have authority to act on behalf of the RLT.
 Usually, additional documentation must be presented.
-The trust might have a difficult time borrowing against the assets of the trust if the trust does not include proper enabling language in the document.
+The RLT might have a difficult time borrowing against the assets of the RLT if the RLT does not include proper enabling language in the document.

 Washington State Law allows a Personal Representative of an estate to bring an action on behalf of an estate.
-If the decedent's estate is distributed through a Revocable Living Trust, then any causes of action the decedent may have could be lost.
+If the decedent's estate is distributed through an RLT, then any causes of action the decedent may have could be lost or you will have to open a probate to initiate a cause of action.

-- Revocable Living Trusts do not Reduce Federal or State Taxes at Death
+6. Revocable Living Trusts do not Reduce Federal or State Taxes at Death.

-The tax laws do not favor Revocable Living Trusts or Wills.
-A Revocable Living Trust is generally set up for reasons which are not tax-related.
+The tax laws do not favor RLT’s or Wills.
+An RLT is generally set up for reasons which are not tax-related.

-If a complaint is filed challenging the validity of a Revocable Living Trust, or if an action to construe or interpret its provisions is begun, the trust instrument would wind up in the court file and might be available for the public review.
+If a complaint is filed challenging the validity of an RLT, or if an action to construe or interpret its provisions is begun, the RLT would wind up in the court file and might be available for the public review.

-In certain transaction situations, it might be necessary to disclose some or all of the trust provisions to a bank or financial institution, brokerage firm, transfer agent, or title insurance company who would rely on certain provisions of the trust.
+In certain transaction situations, it might be necessary to disclose some or all of the RLT provisions to a bank or financial institution, brokerage firm, transfer agent, or title insurance company who would rely on certain provisions of the RLT.

 Under Washington statutory law, a trustee is generally prohibited from entering into a significant non-routine transaction unless the trustee provides prior written notice to beneficiaries, and under certain circumstances, obtains an independent appraisal or sells in an open market transaction.
 This is not the case with a Personal Representative of a probated estate.